-If you’re looking for things to do with kids in Saigon and fancy something unusual, head over to Vietnam’s Independence Palace (or Reunification Palace as it is now known) for a bit of weird, underground history.
-The Reunification Palace is surrounded by beautiful laid lawn and hanging tropical trees and this memory of Vietnam’s past is perfect for escaping the Ho Chi Minh City heat and learning about its past history.
+If you’re looking for things to do with kids in Saigon (Ho Chi Minh City) and fancy something unusual, head over to Vietnam‘s Independence Palace (or Reunification Palace as it is now known) for a bit of weird, underground history.
+The Independence Palace is surrounded by beautiful laid lawn and hanging tropical trees and this memory of Vietnam’s past is perfect for escaping the Ho Chi Minh City heat and learning about its past history.
 Perfect for kids who love to explore and world school.

-The history of Vietnam & The Reunification Palace
+The History of Vietnam & The Independence Palace

 In order to understand the significance of this building, you need to know a little bit about Vietnam’s turbulent history and subsequent creation.

 In 1858, France invaded Vietnam by bombing Đà Nẵng.
 By 1867, France had completed its conquest of southern Vietnam and the French Governor installed, Pierre-Paul La Grandiere, started building a Palace.